Saturday 1 June 2019

 It sounds silly now in a widely-branded galaxy of sequels, TV shows and video games but back then George Lucas had made it clear that he would not make his long-promised new chapters of the saga.
 Marvel had long since dropped its comic book run and the sci-fi bubble had burst at the box office.
 I had to settle for drying my tear-stained face with my copy of Heir to the Empire – an original novel so successful (reaching number one on the New York Times bestseller list) and passionately written that I get the feeling it nudged a little announcement in 1993, although author Timothy Zahn would be far too modest to admit it.

 That proclamation had fans frothing with excitement: Lucas was planning a new Star Wars movie.
 This started a locomotive of speculation, special editions, video games and new toys.
-Six long years of build-up and light speed hype led to a new hope of a movie that took our minds off fears of Y2K and middle east conflict.
+Six long years of build-up and light-speed hype led to a new hope of a movie that took our minds off fears of Y2K and Middle East conflict.
 This was also the first Star Wars segment to premiere since the advent of the internet – no wonder conjecture was rife.

 We knew Anthony Daniels (C-3PO), John Williams, Frank Oz (Yoda) and many other old hands were returning to the series as if it had never been away.
 More importantly for a filmmaker like myself, Lucas was shooting some of Episode I on high definition digital video tape – a step away from exclusive celluloid and legitimization for folks like me who made their features with a video camera.
 The future was as bright and optimistic as a farm boy dreaming of the stars.